-It’s only normal to try to hire a candidate in a timely manner, but one of the biggest mistakes you can make is rushing the selection process.
-Often times, managers and recruiters feel pressure to fill a vacancy to avoid a disruption in business or service levels.
-However, skipping steps in the process and not properly vetting candidates typically results in making the wrong decision.
+It’s only normal to try to hire a candidate in a timely manner, but one of the biggest hiring mistakes to avoid is rushing the selection process.
+Often, managers and recruiters feel pressured to fill a vacancy to avoid a disruption in business or service.
+However, skipping steps and not properly vetting candidates typically results in making the wrong decision when hiring new employees.

 2. Ignoring the Subtleties